Balcony & Container Gardening

 Maintenance through the season

-At the end of the season, empty any failed pockets, clean trays, and check whether the planter still feels stable.
-If it was awkward all year, simplify before adding more plants.
+At the end of the season, empty failed pockets, clean trays and check whether the planter still feels stable.
+If it was awkward all year, simplify before adding more plants next season.

 Common mistakes